This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 First step, take your chicken wings out and pat them dry with a paper towel.
 This will help the dry rub stick to them.
 I like to take them out about 30 minutes before I plan to cook them to bring them closer to room temperature so they cook more evenly.

 Next, make your dry rub by mixing the baking powder and the lemon pepper seasoning.
-If your lemon pepper blend is not as well seasoned as mine feel free to add in about 1 tsp garlic powder and ½ tsp onion powder.
+If your lemon pepper blend is not as well seasoned as mine feel free to add in about 1 teaspoon garlic powder and ½ teaspoon onion powder.
 You can put it into a gallon sized ziplock bag or a large bowl to toss the wings (or shake them like a mad man in the ziplock bag) and coat every nook and cranny with the baking powder/lemon pepper mixture.

 After that, preheat your air fryer.
 I used a Ninja Foodi Grill to air crisp the wings so I had the temperature at 390 degrees F, but I also have instructions for the classic air fryer, which has to have the temperature a bit higher than the Ninja Foodi Grill at 400 degrees F.